carpentries-incubator/spreadsheet-humanities-lesson/_episodes/01-format-data.md

 >
 > We're going to take a messy version of the catalogue data and describe how we would clean it up.
 >
-> 1. Download the data by clicking [here](https://github.com/iaine/humanities-lesson-data/data/TCP.csv) to get it from Github.
+> 1. Download the data by clicking [here](https://github.com/iaine/humanities-lesson-data/data/spreadsheet/tcp_spreadsheet.csv) to get it from Github.
 > 2. Open up the data in a spreadsheet program.
 > 3. With the person next to you, identify what is wrong with this spreadsheet.
-Also discuss the steps you would need to take to clean up the 2013 and 2014 tabs, and to put them all together in one spreadsheet.
 >
 > **Important** Do not forget our first piece of advice, the
 > create a new file (or tab) for the cleaned data, never